 One of these meetings will include a videoconference with the manager of Communications and International Relations to clarify expectations and answer any questions that you and your team may have.
-A list of resources that are very useful in your preparation process can be found in the Appendix - Useful Resources for Preparation
+A list of resources that are very useful in your preparation process can be found in the Appendix.